18979705623/HSPR/README.md

 # Hierarchical Spatial Proximity Reasoning for Vision-and-Language Navigation

-Most Vision-and-Language Navigation (VLN) algorithms tend to make deci-sion errors, primarily due to a lack of visual common sense and insufficient reasoning capabilities.
-To address this issue, this paper proposes a Hierar-chical Spatial Proximity Reasoning (HSPR) model.
+Most Vision-and-Language Navigation (VLN) algorithms tend to make decision errors, primarily due to a lack of visual common sense and insufficient reasoning capabilities.
+To address this issue, this paper proposes a Hierarchical Spatial Proximity Reasoning (HSPR) model.
-Firstly, we design a Sce-ne Understanding Auxiliary Task (SUAT) to assist the agent in constructing a knowledge base of hierarchical spatial proximity for reasoning navigation.
-Specifically, this task utilizes panoramic views and object features to identify regions in the navigation environment and uncover the adjacency relation-ships between regions, objects, and region-object pairs.
-Secondly, we dynam-ically construct a semantic topological map through agent-environment in-teractions and propose a Multi-step Reasoning Navigation Algorithm (MRNA) based on the map.
-This algorithm continuously plans various feasi-ble paths from one region to another, utilizing the constructed proximity knowledge base, enabling more efficient exploration.
+Firstly, we design a Scene Understanding Auxiliary Task (SUAT) to assist the agent in constructing a knowledge base of hierarchical spatial proximity for reasoning navigation.
+Specifically, this task utilizes panoramic views and object features to identify regions in the navigation environment and uncover the adjacency relationships between regions, objects, and region-object pairs.
+Secondly, we dynamically construct a semantic topological map through agent-environment interactions and propose a Multi-step Reasoning Navigation Algorithm (MRNA) based on the map.
+This algorithm continuously plans various feasible paths from one region to another, utilizing the constructed proximity knowledge base, enabling more efficient exploration.
-Additionally, we intro-duce a Proximity Adaptive Attention Module (PAAM) and Residual Fusion Method (RFM) to enable the model to obtain more accurate navigation deci-sion confidence.
-Finally, we conduct experiments on publicly available da-tasets including REVERIE, SOON, R2R, and R4R to validate the effective-ness of the proposed approach.
+Additionally, we introduce a Proximity Adaptive Attention Module (PAAM) and Residual Fusion Method (RFM) to enable the model to obtain more accurate navigation decision confidence.
+Finally, we conduct experiments on publicly available datasets including REVERIE, SOON, R2R, and R4R to validate the effectiveness of the proposed approach.

 ![framework](files/teaser.png)